tdelenikas/smslib/doc/ProjectInformation.md

 </dependency>
 ```

-Don't forget to add the private SMSLib repository as well!
+Don't forget to add the private SMSLib repositories as well!

 ```
 <repositories>